knpuniversity/easyadminbundle/knpu/more-field-types.md

 `boolean`.
 Then add, `firstName`, `lastName`, and `avatarUri`.

 Try that!
 Ok!
 The `isScientist` field is now a "less-cool" Yes/No label.
-Open up the `EasyAdminBundle` config to see the difference. under list... fields... `isScientist`, yep! `dataType` is now boolean... *and* it's using a different template to render it.
+Open up the `EasyAdminBundle` config to see the difference.
+Under list... fields... `isScientist`, yep! `dataType` is now boolean... *and* it's using a different template to render it.
 More on that later.

 ## Virtual Fields

----> HEREEREEERERER

 Back in the config, obviously, these are all property names on the `User` entity.
 But... that's not required.
 As long as there is a "getter" method, you can